50 Ways To Always Be Happy

 27. Appreciate your spouse or partner

 Your primary love relationship is the most important relationship of your life.
 If you don't take care of that relationship, you are bound to be unhappy.
-People with happy marriages are happier people in general.
+People with happy marriages are happier with themselves in general.

 28. Keep your space uncluttered